ajmoser1/crossy.github.io/README.txt

 It still doesnt work, and now the player appears to move up to two lanes at a time but is killed by something not in his lane.
 Take a deep look at the code and find the bugs with the camera movement/lane generation/player position.

 (After this prompt, the bug still wasn't fixed and I ran out of free messages.
-I downloaded the last working version of the file and opened it in cursor.
-Following are the cursor prompts.)
+I downloaded the last working version of the file and uploaded to github and made a github page for it.)